JasonLeee2014/jj-parallax-card/README.md

 ### How To Use

+1. install jj-parallax-card via npm

+   `npm i jj-parallax-card`

-1. Import it into your vue component.
+2. Import it into your vue component.

    ```javascript
    import JJParallaxCard from 'JJParallaxCard'